 However, if a lender keeps mortgages and does not sell them, it does not need to meet the standards that buyers in the secondary market demand.
 Loans kept on the books — in the lender’s portfolio — can be underwritten to just about any standard, because the lender assumes all the risk.

-Why is this important to borrowers?
+Why are portfolio loans important to borrowers?

 Laurie Goodman with the Urban Institute has this to say about portfolio loans:

-“Only the best borrowers are getting loans today, and these loans are so thoroughly scrubbed and cleaned before they’re made that hardly any of them end up going into default”
+“Only the best borrowers are getting loans today, and these loans are so thoroughly scrubbed and cleaned before they’re made that hardly any of them end up going into default.”

 Goodman goes on to say, “A near-zero-default environment is clear evidence that we need to open up the credit box and lend to borrowers with less-than-perfect credit.”